TotallyNotAHaxxer/Red-Rabbit/README.md

 ```

+MENU #1 THIS IS SOME OF THE QUARTER MAIN MENU

 option 1 : Fake Acess point

 this will spawn a fake access point using a ruby lib called packet gen note